How to Choose the Right Aquarium Heater

 Out of all the supplies you need to buy when setting up a new fish tank, the aquarium heater is not one to skimp on.
 You want to find a good quality brand that is safe and reliable because unproven brands may fail by overheating, shutting down, or cracking – all with disastrous results.
 We personally would not recommend getting a used heater because you have no idea if the previous owner dropped it, left it running while out of water, and so forth.

-Bottom line: don’t save on heat!
+Bottom line: don’t try to save money on heat.
 Give your aquarium fish a warm and comfortable home, and they’ll thank you for it with hours and hours of entertainment.
-To see the Fluval E Series heater in action, check out our full review: